ReactiveCocoa/ReactiveSwift/Documentation/FrameworkOverview.md

 * `property <~ otherProperty` binds one property to another, so that the destination property’s value is updated whenever the source property is updated.

-The [`DynamicProperty`][Property] type can be used to bridge to Objective-C APIs that require Key-Value Coding (KVC) or Key-Value Observing (KVO), like `NSOperation`.
-Note that most AppKit and UIKit properties do _not_ support KVO, so their changes should be observed through other mechanisms.

 [ReactiveCocoa][ReactiveCocoa] implements a number of extensions on AppKit and UIKit to allow observation of and binding to properties via the `.reactive` structure.

-[`MutableProperty`][Property] should be preferred over dynamic properties whenever possible!

 Properties provide a number of transformations like `map`, `combineLatest` or `zip` for manipulation similar to [signal](#signals) and [signal producer](#signal-producers)